 Day 3: KUMASI – LAKE BOSOMTWE – ACCRA

-Visit the National Cultural Centre which features the Prempeh II Jubilee Museum and various studios of brass makers, potters and batik makers.
+- The National Cultural Centre features the Prempeh II Jubilee Museum and various studios of brass makers, potters, and batik makers.

 Meal (s) Included: Breakfast